-An individual seeking a reasonable accommodation of a disability has a duty to notify his or her employer, or an appropriate agent thereof, of the need for, basis for, and nature of a requested accommodation, unless the accommodation which would possibly enable the individual to
+An individual seeking a reasonable accommodation of a disability has a duty to notify his or hertheir employer, or an appropriate agent thereof, of the need for, basis for, and nature of a requested accommodation, unless the accommodation which would possibly enable the individual to perform the position in question would be obvious to a reasonable person without notice.
+The request need not use the words "reasonable accommodation."